nbarrientos/cryptowat_exporter/README.md

 make
 ```

-To build a docker image, adjust the Docker architectures in the `Makefile` and run:
+To build a Docker image, adjust the Docker architectures in the `Makefile` and run:

 ```
 make docker